-But, like skating, after you land the jump, it’s another series of 100 times a day for 2-3 weeks until you can call it consistent.
+But after you land the jump, it’s another series of 100 times a day for 2-3 weeks until you can call it consistent.
 The more I practiced cold calling, the more consistently I’m able to wrangle the conversation, predict the outcome, and get a meeting.
 Skating taught me that there is a really big difference between landing a jump once and landing it consistently.

 They only care about how well you’re going to perform right here, right now.

-I would attribute the character trait of consistency to my past academic achievements; I mean, you don’t graduate with a GPA of 4.2 if you don’t know how to show up on every paper, every assignment, and every project.
+I would attribute the character trait of consistency to my past academic achievements.
+I mean, you don’t graduate with a GPA of 4.2 if you don’t know how to show up on every paper, every assignment, and every project.
 This ability to give the tasks at hand my all each and every time I’m asked has also directly affected the amount of success I have in my current job at Ama La Vida.

 I’m sure you all know the saying “you have to get back on the horse when you fall.”
 The same goes for skating.
 You have to throw the jump again.
 You have to be open to knowing that you’re going to fall and be willing to try it again.
 Courage, as Harper Lee says, “is when you know you’re licked before you begin and choose to see it through no matter what.”
-Nothing builds courage like knowing you’ll be working on a jump for another 2 weeks before you even have the chance at landing it.
+Nothing builds courage like knowing you’ll be working on a jump for two weeks before even having the chance at landing it.
 To me, courage is looking disappoint/pain/fear in the face and doing it anyway because those outcomes don’t control me.

 There is something so freeing when you can look fear in the face and do the thing you’re scared of.

 Moving to Chicago, terrifying.
 Running a marathon, terrifying.
 Cold calling, absolutely terrifying.
-When you find ways to push yourself outside of your comfort zone you can achieve way more than you ever thought possible!
+When you find ways to push yourself outside of your comfort zone, you can achieve way more than you ever thought possible!

 How To Measure Success.